 In addition to his conducting career, Kasper is an accomplished violinist.
 He was a member of the Chicago Civic Orchestra and holds degrees in violin performance from Queens College's Aaron Copland School of Music, where he studied under Burton Kaplan, and the Chicago College of Performing Arts, where Shmuel Ashkenasi was his teacher.
 His chamber music training includes instruction from Marcy Rosen, Daniel Phillips, Robert Chen, and Roger Chase.
 Furthermore, Kasper holds a Master's degree in Orchestral Conducting from Queens College's Aaron Copland School of Music, where he was a scholarship recipient under the mentorship of Maurice Peress.
 He also pursued additional conducting studies as a scholarship student at the prestigious Pierre Monteux School for Conductors, with Michael Jinbo as his principal teacher.

-Originally from Madison Wisconsin, Matthew currently resides in Phoenix with his wife Rebecca and their son, two daughters and their beloved golden retrievers.
+Originally hailing from Madison, Wisconsin, Matthew Kasper currently resides in Phoenix with his wife Rebecca and their son, two daughters and their beloved golden retrievers.